danieljprice/splash/docs/main.rst

    :width: 50.0%

    First stage in the surface rendering tutorial: a simple render plot of density

+Moving the cursor over the colour bar and pressing ‘l’ to log the colour bar axis produces :numref:`fig:surfpart1b`.

 .. figure:: figs/surfpart2.png
    :alt: surface rendering tutorial part 1b